|

 ----------------------------------------------------------------------------------------

-Note the use of semicolons to mark the end of statements.
+use of semicolons to mark the end of statements.
 Further, take note of the use of brackets to open and close sections of the program.